authlete/django-oauth-server/README.md

 (django-oauth-server) does.

-To use this authorization server implementation, you need to get API credentials from Authlete and set them in `authlete.init`.
+To use this authorization server implementation, you need to get API credentials from Authlete and set them in `authlete.ini`.
 The steps to get API credentials are very easy.
 All you have to do is just to register your account ([sign up][AuthleteSignUp]).
 See [Getting Started][AuthleteGettingStarted] for details.